 The furniture providing the backbones to the exhibition was stunning and visually beautiful in it’s contrast and style.
 Exhibitors were the eclectic Jacques Cabin, Max Marshall , Pacha Design and Paul Anderson.

-Sunset over Lundy on aluminium
+Sunset over Lundy

 I have just returned from ‘St Ives School of Painting’, having done a four day art course ‘Advanced Abstraction’.